FernVR/battleships-game/README.md

 ## Overview

+A simple battleships game where a user plays against the computer to try and hit the most battleships with 20 turns.

-Portfolio Project 3 Python.
-A simple battleships game
+Portfolio Project 3 - Python.

 ## How To Play